 Day 12: Rifugio Passo Cereda to Rifugio Boz

 After crossing the Pale di San Martino Range, the end of the Alta Via 2 journey is now in sight!
-If you made it this far you can make it till the end!
+If you made it this far you can make it to the end!

 Today you will enter the rugged Dolomiti Bellunesi Park and come face to face with the Cimónega group.
 Path wise there is only one number left to remember – 801.
 This is the path you will now follow until the finish line at Passo Croce D’Aune.